 Treating the anemia, if present, will often decrease the frequency of passing out.

-Instead, if you are certain she hasn’t choked on something, place her in a safe spot (without giving in to whatever she held her breath to achieve) and ignore her behavior.
+Instead, if you are certain she hasn’t choked on something, place her in a safe spot (without giving in to whatever she held her breath to achieve) without appearing flustered or panicky.

 Some breath-holding spells are also treated with medications.